Amit-Gourav/NorthAsiaGenome/README.md

 # Portable paleoclimate resistance-change analysis

 This folder contains a path-independent implementation of the resistance-change analysis.
-It does not contain or require any personal directory names.
 Paths are supplied at run time through command-line arguments.

 The analysis uses climate and paleogeography only.
-Genetic statistics are not predictors: demographic dates merely select environmental snapshots.

 ## 1. Installation